dotbrains/set-me-up-docs/.github/README.md

-# `set-me-up`
+# `set-me-up` Documentation

 ![preview](preview.png)

 `set-me-up` aims to simplify the dull setup and maintenance of Mac OS development environments.
-It does so by automating the process through a collection of dotfiles and shell scripts [bundled into modules](/dotfiles/modules/).
+It does so by automating the process through a collection of dotfiles and shell scripts [bundled into modules](https://github.com/dotbrains/set-me-up-blueprint/tree/master/dotfiles/modules).

 Instead of enforcing a certain setup it tries to act as a solid template that is highly customizable to your needs.